Al-Otaiba ambush: Ambush

 They were then attacked by Hezbollah, who detonated a field of IEDs and then targeted the survivors with machine guns in a successful battle of annihilation.
 The Salafist rebel group Jaish al-Islam denied reports that it had members in the ambush and said it suffered no casualties.
-Syrian state media claims most of the rebels were Saudi, Qatari, and Chechen nationals.
+Syrian state media claims most of the dead were Saudi, Qatari, and Chechen nationals.

 Media

 The ambush was carefully filmed by Hezbollah cells and published by Al-Manar for propaganda purposes.
 Their video of the ambush shows that the attack had a primary wave of IED detonations, causing the brunt of the casualties, and then a smaller secondary wave.

 Hezbollah's Al-Manar TV station reported that the fighters were trying to break out of Eastern Ghouta to join battles in either the town of Deraa or the Qalamoun mountains.
 The rebel group Jaish al-Islam claimed the dead were civilians, trying to escape a siege.